platformsh/platformsh-docs/contributing/content-style.md

 with reference to the [Merriam-Webster dictionary](https://www.merriam-webster.com/).

 The name of the company is always written as "Platform.sh", not only "Platform".
-It should not be used as a link.
+It shouldn't be used as a link.

 ## Address the reader directly